kosshi-net/voxplat/README.md

 - RLE compression
 - Simple custom malloc implementation
 - Ingame console (F12 to toggle)
-- Texture support, but its hard disabled for looks.
-I like solidcolor voxels :)
 - Builds on Linux and Windows (with MinGW)

 Some pictures:
 ![Pretty picture](https://i.imgur.com/ytUnnra.jpg)